 Who is it suitable for?

-Our treatments suit all ages and abilities; from babies to the elderly, and from sports men/women to pregnant mothers.
+Our treatments suit all ages and abilities; from children to the elderly, and from sports men/women to pregnant mothers.
 Patients under 16 years old must be accompanied by a parent or guardian.

 Will it work?